Web Key IT’s 16 Steps

 Who does it effect?

-Users relying on assistive technologies, such as screen readers.
+Users rely on assistive technologies, such as screen readers.
 All users benefit when many tabs in a browser are open at once, descriptive titles allow for easy orientation and navigation between tabs.

 Testing